VitoVan/calm/README.md

 #### Variable `*calm-state-finger-just-tapped*`

-The above variables hold the state of mouse and finger (touch device, like the mobile web browser), they are readonly.
+The above variables hold the state of the mouse and finger (touch device, like the mobile web browser), they are read-only.
 The consequence of `(setf *calm-state-mouse-x* 20)` is equivalent to drinking bleach.

 #### Function `c:get-ticks`